Main Public Holidays Celebrated in Singapore

 Deepavali is celebrated by the Hindu community of Singapore.
 It is the most important festival that they celebrate.
 Deepavali is also known as the “Festival of Lights”.
 This is because the day symbolizes the triumph of light over darkness, which in turn is a metaphor for the victory of good over evil.
 Singapore’s Little India is an excellent place to visit during Deepavali.
 During this time, the streets there are covered with colorful, dazzling lights and bright, festive decorations.
 These make it a place to take memorable pictures and take in the remarkable sights.

 Christmas is the last public holiday of the year.
 It is an event full of joy and is one of the most awaited celebrations.
 Both Christians, who celebrate it, and non-Christians alike look forward to this day.
 Singapore’s world-famous Orchard Road is a major tourist destination during this time.
 This is because of the stunning decorations and lights which are put up every year.

 History of Public Holidays in Singapore

 Given the fact that there are already many public holidays in Singapore, it may be somewhat surprising to learn that many years ago, Singapore had even more public holidays.
 Until 1968, Singapore celebrated six additional public holidays.
-All six were religious in nature.
+All six were religious.
 Two were celebrated by Muslims, one by Hindus, and three by Christians.
-The two Islamic holidays were the Birthday of Prophet Muhammad and a second day of the Hari Raya Aidilfitri holiday.
+The two Islamic holidays were the Birthday of Prophet Muhammad and the second day of the Hari Raya Aidilfitri holiday.
 The one Hindu holiday was Thaipusam, while the three Christian holidays were Holy Saturday, Easter Monday, and Boxing Day.

 Public Holidays and Singapore Elections